browserengineering/book/book/invalidation.md

   the `TextLayout` and `InputLayout` methods
 - Basically every layout method calls `display_px`

-Luckily, none of these break idempotence.
-The `new_line` method is only called through `layout`, which resets the `children` array.
-Similarly, `text` and `input` are also only called through `layout`, which means all of the `LineLayout` children are reset.
-And `get_font` acts as a cache, so multiple calls return the same font object, while `display_px` just does some math so always returns the same result given the same inputs.
-This means the browser should now work correctly again.
+Luckily, the `new_line` and `add_inline_child` methods are only called through `layout`, which resets the `children` array.
+Meanwhile, `get_font` acts as a cache, so multiple calls return the same font object, and `display_px` just does math, so always returns the same result given the same inputs.
+So all of our `layout` methods are now idempotent, and the browser should work correctly again.

-Idempotency is important because it means it doesn't matter _how many_ times a function was called: one call, two calls, ten calls, no matter what the result is the same.
-And this means that avoiding redundant work is safe: if we find that we're calling the function twice with the same inputs and dependencies, we can just skip the second call without breaking anything else.
-So let's turn to that.
+Idempotency means it doesn't matter _how many_ times a function is called, and that gives us the freedom to skip redundant work.
+That makes it the foundation for the rest of this chapter, which is all about knowing what work is truly redundant.

 ::: {.further}

 :::

 Dependencies
 ============